segunak/SegunAkinyemi.com/docs/_posts/2022-11-13-adf-synapse-day-of-week.md

 )
 ```

-Per the documentation for `dayOfWeek()` found [here](https://learn.microsoft.com/en-us/azure/data-factory/control-flow-expression-language-functions#dayOfWeek){:target="_blank"}, it returns an integer between from 0 to 6 representing the day of the week, with Sunday starting at 0.
-Therefore, 1-5 represent the weekdays Monday thru Friday.
+Per the documentation for `dayOfWeek()` found [here](https://learn.microsoft.com/en-us/azure/data-factory/control-flow-expression-language-functions#dayOfWeek){:target="_blank"}, it returns an integer from 0 to 6 representing the day of the week, with Sunday starting at 0.
+Therefore, 1-5 represents the weekdays Monday thru Friday.

 An alternative way of writing this code is below.
-I find this way less attractive, as it forces everything to a string to do the comparison.
+I find it less attractive, as it relies on the often perilous practice of [string comparisons](https://softwareengineering.stackexchange.com/questions/439396/is-it-bad-practice-to-compare-string-representation-on-an-object-instead-of-its){:target="_blank"}.
+Why compare strings when you can [compare integers](https://stackoverflow.com/questions/4904179/why-is-integer-comparison-faster-then-string-comparison){:target="_blank"}?
 Not recommended, but it works.

 ```
 @contains(